claranet/fame/README.md

 The function runs all the queries stored in the associated Table Storage every minute within the given Log Analytics Workspace and sends the results to either Splunk Observability or Datadog, depending on the configuration.

-Each query specifies the value of the metric and its associated time.
-Every column in the query is sent as metric dimension along with the defined extra dimensions.
+Each query defines the metric value and its corresponding timestamp.
+All columns in the query are included as metric dimensions, along with any extra dimensions specified through `METRICS_EXTRA_DIMENSIONS` variable.
+Additionally, if available, the dimensions `fame_function_app_name`, `fame_function_app_resource_group`, and `fame_function_app_subscription_id` are added to each metric sent.

 ### Table storage format